 I was watching “Beat Bobby Flay” a few weeks ago (I really just like to see Bobby Flay lose, so I’m always hoping for that), and one of the competitors mixed sparkling water into a salad dressing he was making.
 His reasoning was that it made the dressing light and fizzy.

 Enter: Lori and her can of LaCroix.
 If that guy could make dressing with plain sparkling water, I could certainly make it with flavored sparkling water!
 Something like this speaks my language for salads where the star ingredients are so amazing that you don’t want the dressing to detract from them.
-You guys know I’m all about the blood oranges all winter long.
+You guys know I’m all about the blood oranges all winter long (especially a great blood orange margarita).
 Who would want to cover up their flavor?

 I’m keeping this LaCroix salad dressing recipe in my back pocket come summer, too – this dressing will let my farmer’s market bounty be the star of the plate, while still being lightly dressed.